F1rst-Unicorn/stocks/server/README.md

 # Server documentation

+## Installation

+First set up a MariaDB database.
+Import the schema at database/schema.sql Also set the database URL and user credentials in TODO.

+Then set up the CA.

+Finally boot the server for the first time.
+It generates a ticket with content '0000000000000000000000000000000000000000000000000000000000000000' (this is 64 times the '0' character).
+You can use it to generate the first user.

+Have fun.

 ## Configuration
 Currently the server has a class Config which serves as factory for all modules that can be exchanged.